Alcohol and Pregabalin: Can You Take Them Together?

 What happens when you take alcohol with pregabalin?

-In December 2019, the FDA issued a Drug Safety Communication warning that pregabalin (along with gabapentin) can cause serious, life-threatening, or fatal respiratory depression when combined with CNS depressants.
-The FDA specifically cited alcohol, opioids, benzodiazepines, antihistamines, and older adults or patients with reduced lung function.
-Lyrica's FDA-approved labeling was updated to reflect this risk.
-The UK's MHRA issued a parallel warning the same year.
+In December 2019 the FDA issued a Drug Safety Communication warning that pregabalin (and gabapentin) can cause serious, life-threatening, or fatal respiratory depression when combined with CNS depressants such as alcohol and opioids.
+The UK's MHRA issued a parallel warning the same year, and Lyrica's labeling was updated to reflect the risk.

 Why is this important?

-The patients at highest risk for respiratory depression from this combination are:
+The people at highest risk for slowed breathing from this combination are:

-• Older adults (over 65), whose respiratory reserve is reduced and who often take multiple sedating medications
+• Older adults, whose respiratory reserve is lower and who often take several sedating medicines

-• People with chronic lung disease (COPD, severe asthma, restrictive lung disease)
+• People with chronic lung disease such as COPD or severe asthma

 • People with treated or untreated sleep apnea

-• Patients on opioids, benzodiazepines, muscle relaxants, sedating antihistamines, or sleep aids
+• Anyone also taking opioids, benzodiazepines, muscle relaxants, sedating antihistamines, or sleep aids

-• Patients with a history of substance use disorder
+• People with a history of substance misuse

 What should you do?